The-Karters-Community/The-Karters-Modding-Assistant-SDK/README.md

 You can test the current development of the SDK before it releases by building it yourself.

-- Clone the repository on your local environment: `git clone xxx`
+- Clone the repository on your local environment: `git clone https://github.com/iArcadia/TheKartersAssistant.git`
 - Move to the new directory: `cd TheKartersAssistant`
 - Build the project with .NET: `dotnet build`

-Then, the `TheKartersAssistant.dll` file will be generated in `/bin/Debug/net6.0/`.
-You can now copy and paste it to the game directory, see the [Installation section](#installation).
+Then if you want to test, the `TheKartersAssistant.dll` file will be generated in `/bin/Debug/net6.0/`.
+You can now copy and paste it to the game directory, see the [installation section](#installation).

 ## Documentation